 - Promotional language, hype, etc.

-- Links to sites outside Discogs - these belong on artist / label pages, and can be added on those pages via the Update function.
+- Links to sites outside Discogs - these belong on Artist / Label pages, and can be added on those pages via the Edit function.

 - Lyrics, liner type notes or any other material which, if republished, would reasonably be considered a copyright violation.